 - Take action – People agree on this fact: action is an antidote to fear.
 Make a small move, see if it feels right, reassess and move again.
 (And you most likely will still feel some fear when you move forward, especially if you’re in a situation you care a lot about.
 Like Ruth Soukup says, “do it scared” anyway!

-How to deal with fear the next time you’re afraid
+Dealing with fear the next time you’re scared

 Whether we’re worried we’re not cutting it as a parent, or about a loved one battling cancer, or about how we are going to pay the bills, know that we’re not always called to figure why we’re afraid.